-I have to confess, I love bellflowers.
-But their delicate charm masks a will of iron.
+Bellflower's delicate charms mask a will of iron.
 The rhizomes of this plant will push up through asphalt.
 They keep coming out with new varieties and they often say they are better behaved, but so far, that has not been the case.
 If you love it and plant it, you will be ripping it out by the hand fulls.
 A better idea might be to grow it in containers.
-Since it's hard down to zone 4, it should over-winter, with a bit of protection.
-Or try a different genus... of Campanula, like the peach-leaved Campanula persicifolia.
+Since it's hardy down to zone 4, it should over-winter, with a bit of protection.
+Or try a different genus of Campanula, like the... peach-leaved Campanula persicifolia.
 They make excellent cut flowers.
 USDA Hardiness Zones 4 - 9.

 03 of 10

 It's hard not to be fascinated by the flowers on this plant.
-They look like bold, orange tomatillos and they are very close relatives.
-The fruit inside the pod is edible and supposedly sweet, but I haven't tried it myself.
-I generally cut them and use them in displays.
-Cutting them is a good idea, because you don't want to compound the problem of its over exuberance in the garden by letting it self-sow.
-This is yet another plant that spreads by rhizomes and it is very hard to... eradicate.
+They look like bold, orange tomatillos, a very close relative.
+The fruit inside the pod is edible and supposedly sweet, but they are generally cut them and used in displays.
+Cutting them is a good idea because you don't want to compound the problem of its over-exuberance in the garden by letting it self-sow.
+This is yet another plant that spreads by rhizomes and it is very hard to eradicate.
 So keep cutting.
-They also dry nicely.
+They also dry... nicely.
 The orange lantern turns beige, but it gets a lacy look that allows a peek at the seed pod inside.
 USDA Hardiness Zones 3 - 9.

 04 of 10